Slow Cooker Indian Chicken Curry Recipe

 - Yogurt – I love adding yogurt to my chicken curry as it is a natural meat tenderizer.
 You can also use a little heavy cream at the end of cooking.
 If you need a non-dairy or parve’ chicken curry, please substitute the yogurt with the same amount of coconut milk.

-- Lemon juice - YOu can use lemon or lime juice in this curry.
-My mom used to use fresh tamarind which added a nice sweet tang.
+- Lemon juice – You can use lemon or lime juice in this curry.
+My mom used to use fresh tamarind, which added a nice sweet tang.

-- Tomatoes - You can use fresh chopped tomatoes of course.
+- Tomatoes – You can use fresh chopped tomatoes, of course.
 I love the sweetness and color you get from tomato paste.

-- Herbs - You can add additional fresh cilantro and fresh parsley when cooking on a stovetop but in a slow cooker I only garnish with fresh herbs at the end.
+- Herbs – You can add additional fresh cilantro and fresh parsley when cooking on a stovetop, but in a slow cooker, I only garnish with fresh herbs at the end.

 - Optional ingredients

-Indian chicken curry
+Step-by-step: Indian chicken curry

-- Prep - Thaw the chicken at least an hour before cooking.
+- Prep – Thaw the chicken for at least an hour before cooking.
 Pat dry with a clean paper towel.

 Pro tip – Frozen or wet chicken will result in too much liquid in the finished dish